The Advantages and Disadvantages of Temping

 A temporary job definitely offers some advantages to the job seeker:

-- It may be exactly the job the job seeker wants, with a time limit for the employment commitment.
+- The temporary job may be exactly the job the job seeker wants, with a time limit for the employment commitment.

 - It provides an income stream while the "real" job search continues.
 (We called this the "salary continuation plan" in the past.)